unclecode/crawl4ai/README.md

 cd crawl4ai
 ```

-3. Open `crawler/config.py` and set your favorite LLM provider and API token:
+3. Open `crawler/config.py` and set your favorite LLM provider and API token.

 4. Build the Docker image:
 ```